 1. Completion of a baccalaureate degree program with a major or minor or equivalent in physical education/exercise sport science or similarly named major or related discipline.
 Transcripts serve as adequate documentation for admission and should be uploaded on the online application.

-2. Submission of a cover letter, resume and professional and professional narrative, which includes evidence of career goals, academic and experiential preparation.
+2. Submission of a cover letter, resume and professional narrative, which includes evidence of career goals, academic and experiential preparation.
 Students must submit relevant documents with their original online application for admission to the Graduate School.

 Total Requirements: 30 hours